MetOffice/simulation-systems/source/Reviewers/howtocommit.rst

         #.
 Verify the checksums updated properly by retriggering the failed
            checksums.
-First retrigger ``export-source``, and then when complete ``export-source_ex1a`` if new checksums are present there (there is no need to retigger azspice).
+First retrigger ``export-source``, and then when complete ``export-source_ex1a`` if new checksums are present there (there is no need to retrigger azspice).
 You may need to change the maximum window extent of the gui in order to see the succeeded tasks.
-Now you can retrigger the failed checksums - these should now pass if the kgo was updated in the clone correctly.
+Now you can retrigger the failed checksums - these should now pass if the KGO was updated in the clone correctly.

 .. important::